williammustaffa/occ-debugger/README.md

 ```
 npm start
 ```
 This will generate a dev `dist` folder on the project root.
-Upload the folder on `chrome://extensions` through `Load unpacked` option. _This option only displays when **Developer mode** is enabled_
+Upload the folder on `chrome://extensions` through `Load unpacked` option. _This option only displays when **developer mode** is enabled_.

-Webpack is configured with [Webpack Extension Reloaded](https://github.com/rubenspgcavalcante/webpack-extension-reloader) Plugin, so you don't need to upload it every time you change the files while running the server.
+Webpack is configured with [Webpack Extension Reloaded](https://github.com/rubenspgcavalcante/webpack-extension-reloader) Plugin, so you don't need to reload the extension every time you change the files while running the server.

 ### Build
-Considering all packages are installed as per Development section, run:
+Considering all packages are installed as per development section, run:
 ```
 npm run build
 ```
 This command will generate the unpacked version of the extension in the `dist` folder.

-Popup id build using `preact` library.
+Popup is built using [Preact](https://preactjs.com/) and [Photon](http://photonkit.com/).

 ### Features